darshil-pandya/portfolio/assignment2.md

 1. **Can you tell me what you think this is?** The person A correctly identified the graph as a compariosn between plastic consumption and waste generation.
 But person A could not understand if the 46% of packaging waste was of total or 46% of consumption.
 2. **Can you describe to me what this is telling you?** Person A was not able to clearly understand if the waste production was a subset of consumption or an independent value.
 3. **Is there anything you find surprising or confusing?** Person A found the arrow legend to be a little confusing and distracting.
 He also was not clear if the data represented the entire world or a particular country.
+Person A did not understand why other was in the middle and not in the end.
 4. **Who do you think is the intended audience for this?** Person A identified the audience as researchers and government organizations who are interested in sector wise generation of plastic waste
 5. **Is there anything you would change or do differently?** Person A had not seen similar chart before and thought that a stacked bar chart could be a better representation.

-#### Inte4view 2
+#### Interview 2

 1. **Can you tell me what you think this is?** Person B took about 15 seconds to read the graph.
 She identified it as a comparison between plastic consumption and waste of different sectors.
 2. **Can you describe to me what this is telling you?** She identified that waste is more than consumption.
 This implies inefficient utilization.
 She also indentified some industries as being more efficient.